 Cost of Net Product Revenues.
 Cost of net product revenues consist of finished products purchased from our contract manufacturers, manufacturing overhead, freight, warranty, provisions for excess and obsolete inventory and amortization expenses in connection with developed technology from acquisitions.
-Cost of net product revenues increased to \$176.0 million in fiscal year 2017, up 5.6% from the prior year, primarily due to a higher volume of hardware and software sales as well as an increase in sales of our subscription-based Silverline services.
-Cost of net product revenues decreased to \$166.6 million in fiscal year 2016 from \$174.2 million in fiscal year 2015, primarily due to a reduction in the volume of product sales.
+Cost of net product revenues increased to \$181.1 million in fiscal year 2018, up 2.9% from the prior year, primarily due to an increase in payments to our contract manufacturers due to global memory shortages, as well as an increase in sales of our subscription-based Silverline services.
+Cost of net product revenues increased to \$176.0 million in fiscal year 2017 from \$166.6 million in fiscal year 2016, primarily due to a higher volume of hardware and software sales as well as an increase in sales of our subscription-based Silverline services.

 Cost of Net Service Revenues.
 Cost of net service revenues consist of the salaries and related benefits of our professional services staff, travel, facilities and depreciation expenses.
-Cost of net service revenues as a percentage of net service revenues decreased to 15.8% in fiscal year 2017 compared to 16.2% in fiscal year 2016 and 17.0% in fiscal year 2015, primarily due to the scalability of our existing customer support infrastructure and increased revenue from maintenance contracts.
-Professional services headcount at the end of fiscal 2017 decreased to 895 from 903 at the end of fiscal 2016 due to a reduction in workforce that took place in the fourth quarter of fiscal 2017.
-Professional services headcount at the end of fiscal year 2016 increased to 903 from 877 at the end of fiscal 2015.
-In addition, cost of net service revenues included stock-based compensation expense of \$19.3 million, \$16.6 million and \$12.7 million for fiscal years 2017, 2016 and 2015, respectively.
+Cost of net service revenues as a percentage of net service revenues decreased to 15.0% in fiscal year 2018 compared to 15.8% in fiscal year 2017 and 16.2% in fiscal year 2016, primarily due to the scalability of our existing customer support infrastructure and increased revenue from maintenance contracts.
+Professional services headcount at the end of fiscal 2018 decreased to 891 from 895 at the end of fiscal 2017.
+Professional services headcount at the end of fiscal 2016 in addition, cost of net service revenues included stock-based compensation expense of \$18.8 million, \$19.3 million and \$16.6 million for fiscal years 2018, 2017 and 2016, respectively.